jkderrick028/jkderrick028.github.io/_pages/about.md

 Before starting grad school, I finished my BEng in Computer Science and BSc in Mathematics at Sichuan University, China (2016-2020).
 I spent a semester at Feng Chia University in Taiwan as an exchange student (2018.02-2018.07).

-I am looking for industry jobs or postdoc positions.
+I am looking for industry jobs or postdoc positions, where I can apply the analytical tools to solving real-world challenges or understanding brain functioning.
 If you have any job offers, please feel free to reach out!

 In my spare time, I enjoy painting, sketching, photography, piano, guitar, traveling, camping, hiking, running, biking, movies and reading.
 You can find some artwork on my [instagram](https://www.instagram.com/jkderrick028/).